tangowithfoxtrot/rizzybox/README.md

 ### Debug scratch or distroless container images

+Since Rizzybox is a set of coreutils with a **very** rudimentary, interactive-only shell, we can use it for debugging container images that are built from empty filesystems.
+Doing so requires using a build of Rizzybox that has been built with a statically-linked libc.
+If your docker host is not running Linux, you will need a **Linux** build of rizzybox to do this because we need to mount rizzybox inside of the container image at runtime to enable this functionality.

+#### Configure rizzybox to work as a docker plugin

 1. Locate your Docker plugins directory.
 This is usually in `~/.docker/cli-plugins` or `/usr/lib/docker/cli-plugins`.
 If you are unsure, you can inspect the output of `docker info` or use the following one-liner: